CBM Australia Code of Conduct

 You are expected to:

-• Behave in an honest, trustworthy and ethical manner;
+- Behave in an honest, trustworthy and ethical manner;

-• Act with integrity, care and diligence in the course of your employment;
+- Act with integrity, care and diligence in the course of your employment;

-• Treat others with respect, dignity and impartiality regardless of their race, religion, ethnicity, indigeneity, disability, age, displacement, caste, gender, gender identity, sexuality, sexual orientation, poverty, class and socio-economic status;
+- Treat others with respect, dignity and impartiality regardless of their race, religion, ethnicity, indigeneity, disability, age, displacement, caste, gender, gender identity, sexuality, sexual orientation, poverty, class and socio-economic status;

-• Foster, promote and contribute to a work environment that is fair, inclusive, equitable and free from any form of harassment or discrimination;
+- Foster, promote and contribute to a work environment that is fair, inclusive, equitable and free from any form of harassment or discrimination;

-• Comply with any lawful and reasonable direction given by someone in CBM Australia who has the authority to give the direction;
+- Comply with any lawful and reasonable direction given by someone in CBM Australia who has the authority to give the direction;

-• Take every reasonable step to avoid any conflict of interest (real or apparent) in connection with your employment and, where one exists, disclose it;
+- Take every reasonable step to avoid any conflict of interest (real or apparent) in connection with your employment and, where one exists, disclose it;

-• Adhere to CBM Australia’s policies and procedures and proactively seek ways for continual improvement.
+- Adhere to CBM Australia’s policies and procedures and proactively seek ways for continual improvement.

 This Code applies to all CBM work or volunteer related activity undertaken by CBM Australia employees or volunteers.
 Additionally, CBM Australia has a legitimate interest in your private activities because these activities may bring discredit upon CBM Australia and its relationships with the people it exists to support, partners, governments, donors, suppliers or the general public.
+You should be vigilant in using sound and good judgment at all times.

-You have an obligation to disclose any activity, or conduct, or the existence of any allegation, charge or offence, which could possibly call your fitness for continued association with CBM into question.
+You have an obligation to disclose any activity, or conduct, or the existence of any allegation, charge or offence, which could possibly call your fitness for continued association with CBM Australia into question.

 Safeguarding

+The safeguarding of others is paramount.
+You must remain familiar with and at all times comply with the CBM Australia Safeguarding Policy suite housed on the CBM Australia intranet Policy Place.
 Your signed Safeguarding Commitment is a personal commitment to respecting the rights, integrity and dignity of all others by upholding expected safeguarding behaviours.
-You will be asked to renew this commitment regularly.
+You will be asked to renew this commitment annually.

 Conflict of Interest